 You can click the “POS Items” tab to view the sales data in greater detail.

-Note: Before using Real Time Stock, make sure that all of your POS Items and mapped, and that your recipes are up to date.
+Note: Before using Real Time Stock, make sure that all of your POS Items and mapped, that your recipes are up to date, and that the system recently checked for sales data.
 Otherwise, the Real Time Stock won’t be accurate.

 POS Integration Type